carlesfernandez/docker-gnsssdr/README.md

 You can change the tag name `carlesfernandez/docker-gnsssdr` at your own preference.

+By default, this will build the content in the `next` branch of the upstream repository https://github.com/gnss-sdr/gnss-sdr.
+You can change the default Github user, repo and branch with the following building flags:

+     $ docker build -t username/docker-gnsssdr \
+     --build-arg GITHUB_USER=my_github_username \
+     --build-arg GITHUB_REPO=my_repo \
+     --build-arg GITHUB_BRANCH=my_branch .

+The default values are `GITHUB_USER=gnss-sdr`, `GITHUB_REPO=gnss-sdr`, and `GITHUB_BRANCH=next`.

 ## Copyright and License

 Copyright: &copy; 2017-2021 Carles Fern&aacute;ndez-Prades,